IvLabs/stagewise-knowledge-distillation/README.md

     bash setup.sh
     ```

-- CIFAR10 saved weights are not uploaded yet.
-They will be added to the script soon.

 ### Experiments
 For detailed information on the various experiments, refer to the paper.
 In all the image classification experiments, the following common training arguments are listed with the possible values they can take:
 - dataset (`-d`) : imagenette, imagewoof, cifar10